FREQUENTLY ASKED QUESTIONS

 Class III devices are generally the highest risk devices, and are, therefore, subject to the highest level of regulatory control.
 Class III devices must typically be approved by FDA before they are marketed.
 For example, replacement heart valves are classified as Class III devices.

-Does the Charmed FIR Mat have an FDA certificate of registration?
+Does the Charmed and Radiant FIR Mats have an FDA certificate of registration?